afontaine/ECE421/sparse_matrix/Questions.md

 3. Who is likely to be the user of a sparse matrix package?
 What features are they likely to demand?

-   Mathmeticians, engineers, staticians, accountants, sparse-matrix enthusiasts, and people that have to mark sparse matrices because it was an assignment.
+   Mathematicians, engineers, statisticians, accountants, sparse-matrix enthusiasts, and people that have to mark sparse matrices because it was an assignment.
-   The bulk of the customers feature requests will focus around having the same features as a base matrix but improved space and arithmatic efficiency as the matrix becomes more and more sparse.
+   The bulk of the customers feature requests will focus around having the same features as a base matrix but improved space and arithmetic efficiency as the matrix becomes more and more sparse.
 Some of our customers will require obscure features like never using a loop, minimal use of temporary variables and conditionals.
 This small market will also be very focused on our library